1. CV Examples

 Written by Lyndsey McLaughlinLyndsey McLaughlin

-Retail job opportunities are exceptionally wide-ranging, whether you are new to the workforce, pursuing a higher-level retail role, or transitioning from a different field altogether.
-This writing guide looks at ways to shine a light on your brightest talents in a an interview-winning retail CV.
+Retail job opportunities are wide-ranging, whether you’re new to the workforce, pursuing a higher-level retail role, or transitioning from a different field altogether.
+Shine a light on your brightest talents by creating an interview-winning retail CV.

 4.2